Actindo-AG/Documentation/Taxes/Integration/01_ManageTaxRates.md

   > [Info] Be aware that any changes made to an existing tax rate will overwrite the previously configured values.

 3. Click the [SAVE] button.
   The *Edit tax rate* view is closed and the list of tax rates is displayed again.

 4. Click the ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh) button in the upper right corner.
   The edited tax rate is displayed in the list of tax rates.

 ## Delete a tax rate

 Delete a tax rate that is no longer applicable.

-> [Warning] Be aware that any deletion is permanent and cannot be undone.
+> [Caution] Be aware that any deletion is permanent and cannot be undone.

 #### Prerequisites